glxinfo | grep direct is giving nothing. Something about 1.5.0 expected but 1.4.* found.

 Then someone on the forums said doing an

 dpkg-reconfigure xserver-xorg could help.
-I did and followed all the steps (answering default, 1024x768 and 24bit, leaving everything else like it was).
-But pay extra attention when it asks you about kernel frame buffering (it is a yes or no question).
+I did and followed all the steps, but pay extra attention when it asks you about kernel frame buffering (it is a yes or no question).
 It seems sometimes it works without it and sometimes with it.
-I went with what looked best and choose yes.
+I went with what looked best and picked yes.

 Then I restarted my x-server (ctrl-alt-backspace).
 Did a